escauley/TCGA_survival_analysis_pipeline/README.md

 Library Script: get_data_all_samples.py

 Summary: Adapted from the Bioxpress pipeline Downloader step.
 Hard coded to download normalized read count data from TCGA studies depending on the sample sheet provided.
+This will be updated to take command line arguments in the future updates.

+### To Run
+Go to the GDC data portal (https://portal.gdc.cancer.gov/) and add all the samples you wish to download to the cart.

+#### Example:
+Click the Advanced Search Tab and enter

+files.analysis.workflow_type in ["FPKM"]  and files.data_type in ["Gene Expression Quantification"] and cases.samples.sample_type in ["Primary Tumor"] and cases.project.program.name in ["TCGA"] and cases.project.study.name in ["PRAD"]

+Download the sample sheet, the manifest, and the clinical data (as a csv file) from the cart.

+Open get_data_all_samples.sh andinput the full path to the sample sheet downloaded from the GDC data portal (the second argument called to the python script).

+Run the shell script get_data_all_samples.sh

 ### Uncompress files